-Film of the Week: ‘Two For Joy’
+Return of the realist film: ‘Two For Joy’

 Director Tom Beard tells us how his mental health issues and time spent working with kids leaving care, inspired his stunning new film.

-Realism is back.
+Realism is back, baby.
 It’s happening across all areas of British culture, shoots of reality popping up between the slabs of sci-fi spectacle, which may be a reflection of austerity or social media veil-dropping, or simply that if we see one more superhero punching one more alien in one more NO, THIS IS BIGGEST FIGHT SCENE EVER, we’ll scoop out our own eyeballs with a teaspoon.
 It’s led to raw narratives in music as espoused by grime and bands like IDLES and particularly Sleaford Mods, who have suddenly found they’re massive because people want some truth about life.
 And it’s happening in film too, as evidenced by the profoundly affecting new film ‘Two For Joy’.
 Starring Samantha Morton, Daniel Mays and Billie Piper and three sensational young actors in Emilia Jones, Bella Ramsey and Badger Skelton, it’s about a mother (Morton) dealing with mental illness in the wake of her husband’s death and how her daughter (Jones) has to pick up the pieces while her son retreats into his own dangerous world (Skelton, in a mostly silent performance which doesn’t stop it from being one of the great debuts).
 The three of them escape to the seaside where they meet another dysfunctional family and find some healing, as well as tragedy.